Adolphus Lecaille: Religious life

 Following the discovery of gold near Cooktown in Queensland in 1872 and the establishment and growth of sugar production during the 1870s, the Bishop of Brisbane, James Quinn petitioned the Roman Curia to create a vicariate in north Queensland to minister to Catholics in the region and to evangelise the Aborigines.
 The Vicariate Apostolic of Queensland was officially created on 27 January 1877 by Pope Pius IX.
 The Vicariate consisted of all the land in Queensland north of the line starting at Cape Hinchinbrook and then west to the border with South Australia (now Northern Territory).
 Lecaille was appointed the first Apostolic Pro-Vicar of the Queensland vicariate with Reverend Father Tarquin Tanganelli as the rector.
 Lecaille was to be based in Cooktown while Tanganelli was to be based at the Hodgkinson Minerals Area to minister to the needs of the miners and establish churches there.
 Due to a breakdown in communication, the news of the new Vicariate does not appear to have reached Australia until the arrival of Tanganelli and two other Italian priests in November 1877 to serve in the Vicariate.
 Lecaille (who was then based in Geraldton) did not take up his appointment in Queensland but remains recorded as holding the position from February to November 1877.

 As the years went by, the Catholic population in the Geraldton area grew in numbers and other priests were sent to assist.
-The Holy See then decided to excise this northern area from the Perth Diocese and created the Diocese Geraldton on 30 January 1898.
+The Holy See then decided to excise this northern area from the Perth Diocese and created the Diocese of Geraldton on 30 January 1898.
 It needed a pioneering bishop and, as Lecaille was a zealous archdeacon, he was offered the bishopric.
 Father Lecaille requested permission to decline the honour.
 He was getting old and worn out by his long years of work.